 Water and Watershed Governance

-NEW in May 2018!
-The First Nations Fisheries Council launched a new report entitled Protecting Water Our Way: First Nations Freshwater Governance in British Columbia.
+In May 2018 the FNFC launched a new report entitled Protecting Water Our Way: First Nations Freshwater Governance in British Columbia.
 Featuring a selection of five case stories that pull out key elements of First Nations-led water planning and governance in British Columbia, this report is aimed at increasing the capacity, knowledge and understanding of First Nations staff and leadership.

-The POLIS Water Sustainability Project (POLIS) is run out of the University of Victoria and has developed a number of policy papers, case studies and reports reviewing and evaluating conditions necessary for achieving a sustainable water framework:
+The POLIS Water Sustainability Project is run out of the University of Victoria and has developed a number of policy papers, case studies and reports reviewing and evaluating conditions necessary for achieving a sustainable water framework.

 The Program on Water Governance (PoWG) is based out of the University of British Columbia and conducts inter-disciplinary research on water sustainability and governance.